jdanndc/OpenSearch/DEVELOPER_GUIDE.md

 #### runtimeOnly

-Dependencies that not on the classpath at compile time but are on the classpath at runtime.
+Dependencies that are not on the classpath at compile time but are on the classpath at runtime.
 We mostly use this configuration to make sure that we do not accidentally compile against dependencies of our dependencies also known as "transitive" dependencies".

 #### compileOnly